 We encourage our residents to be good neighbours during the snow and check on those in your community that might need extra help during snow and icy conditions.
 A number of organisations arrange volunteering schemes.

 Anybody needing help with medical prescriptions or shopping for essential supplies during prolonged bad weather should contact their local community centre or parish council.
-Visit our community centres page or our Parish Council page.
+Visit our Parish Council page for contact information.